yaxinn/introdb/hw5/README.md

     $ echo 'export PATH=$PATH:/Applications/Postgres.app/Contents/Versions/9.4/bin' >> ~/.bash_profile
     $ source ~/.bash_profile

+### Virtualenv (optional)
+We highly encourage you to use a python [virtualenv](https://virtualenv.pypa.io/en/latest/) so you don't pollute your python environment.
+The Python virtualenv isolates module requirements to a virtual environment, so your global python environment isn't filled with dependencies.
+There is a bit of setup to get it working.

+	$ sudo pip install virtualenv
+	$ sudo pip install virtualenvwrapper
+	$ echo 'export WORKON_HOME=~/Envs' >> ~/.bash_profile
+	$ echo 'source /usr/local/bin/virtualenvwrapper.sh' >> ~/.bash_profile
+	$ mkdir ~/Envs
+	$ source ~/.bash_profile  # for the current session

+Once it's setup, you can create a virtual environment that is stored in the `~/Envs` folder.

+	$ mkvirtualenv hw5  # creates the virtual environment -- do this just once for a project
+	$ workon hw5        # loads this virtual environment as the current shell session's python environment (hw5) $

+Now, install all your python dependencies with `pip` inside of the virtualenv you created.
+New shell sessions must call `workon hw5` in order to load the `hw5` python virtual environment.

 ### Everyone
 To get started, you'll need to bootstrap the database (courtesy of hw3).
 Continue reading through the `README` as you wait for this to download (it takes a bit of time).